ahmedeltayeb/youtube-pause-play-tabs/README.md

 ## Contributors

-for all contributors, try it and enhance whatever you see missing
+For all contributors, try it and enhance whatever you see missing

 ## License